 The puppies bred on these illegal farms are likely to travel hundreds of miles, over several days in horrendous conditions and may be suffering from medical conditions.
 Some simply won’t make it to their destination and will die during the journey.
 A certain level of illness and death is expected, and even calculated for, in this cold-hearted business.
 The puppies can end up anywhere in Europe, but some will end up in the UK, to be sold on as cheap ‘homebred’ pedigree dogs.

-These so-called “bargains” come attached with a high price.
+These so-called “bargains” come with a high price attached.

 The puppy that is bought has not been socialized and may suffer from behavioural problems.
 Removed from their mothers far too early, some as young as four weeks old, the puppies are often sick, because they are not vaccinated, there is no medical care given to them in the beginning of their lives and sometimes they carry genetic diseases, because the breeders do not monitor inbreeding and good lines of breeding.
 There is also the slim risk that the puppies may carry rabies, if the puppy is identified as illegal the owner may be responsible for paying the quarantine fees.

-We always recommend adopting a rescue puppy or a dog rather than buying one.
+We always recommend adopting a rescued puppy or a dog rather than buying one.

 However, if people are determined to buy, we suggest that they always buy from a reputable breeder, that they insist on seeing the mother of the puppies, that they check that the puppy is healthy, has had its injections and is at least eight weeks old before it leaves its mother.
 We strongly recommend to avoid buying from online classified sites especially from people advertising different breeds of puppies for sale and from pet shops, which may be supplied by puppy farms.